HomeGuidesRecipesChangelog

 No default, required.

-Events before this date will not be used in the training process; events after this date will be considered for training.
+Events before this date will be excluded from the training process.

 No default, required.